 So the first time you go I would just book a single session and see how you get on.
 After that it’s up to you.
 Just a few sessions of this and you’ll be knocking days off the time you take to learn to kitesurf.

-Want to see all 5 of my top recommendations for what you can do right now to knock days off your kitesurfing lessons? (and you don’t need wind to do them!)
+Want to see all 5 of my top recommendations for what you can do right now to knock days off your kitesurfing lessons?
+(3 of them are FREE and you don’t need wind to do them!)

 Over the years I’ve noticed that most people stall at the same points during their kitesurfing lessons and most of these stall points could be eliminated by a few simple things done before they even got to the beach.
 These points are so common I made a PDF file detailing them all.